Interactive multimedia installation

 Metal constructions with 25 monitors, computers and cameras (2,1x3x0,6m).
 Programming

-Sergiy Petlyuk’s idea of Great Mental Wall refers to the development of civilization, particularly to its important foundation – the image, on which the contemporary world is based, entirely depending on providing, exchanging and transforming information.
+Sergiy Petlyuk’s idea of Great Mental Wall refers to the development of civilization, particularly to one of its key foundations – the image, on which the contemporary world is based, entirely depending on providing, exchanging and transforming information.

-The installation uses technical and technological means recorded in social and historical awareness, its task is to symbolically show the distortion of reality by manipulating the image.
-The work consists of 25 modules, each equipped with a screen, a camera and a computer; together they form a “wall” of video images.
-Connections between cameras and screens are irregular, which results in a “skewed” image of reality “observed” by the installation.
+The installation employs technical and technological means recorded in our social and historical awareness.
+Its task is to symbolically show the distortion of reality by manipulating the image.
+25 modules, each equipped with a screen, a camera and a computer, together form a “wall” of video images.
+Connections between cameras and screens are non-conforming, which results in a skewed image of reality observed by the installation.

-In this work, perversely named Great Mental Wall, the artist refers to the temporality of life of contemporary digital images.
-His wall of screens does not resemble the Great Wall of China, nor does it have a timeless character.
-Dynamically appearing images, stopped in a moment in the computer’s memory, played back with a delay, inconsistent with the current state, cause a feeling of excess, visual chaos, and inadequacy of the message.
-This contemporary “mental wall” is certainly not made of stone.
+Perversely named Great Mental Wall, the work reveals the temporality of contemporary digital images.
+This wall of screens neither visually alludes to the Great Wall of China nor has a timeless character.
+Dynamically appearing images stopped for a moment on the computer's memory are played back with a delay.
+Being inconsistent with the current moment, they cause a feeling of excess, visual chaos, and inadequacy of the message.
+This contemporary "mental wall" is certainly made not of stone.